Valentinairving/Code_quality_lab/README.md

  Across the articles, the best points for what makes clean code are:
  1) It is testable and efficient 2) It is clearly documented and simple 3) It follows a usual standard or practice 4) It is portable 5) Allows for building on and reusing

+For this assigment I would give myself a 3 out of 4.
+I think I followed the instructions and put together a document that gives a good idea about what quality code looks like.
+Each article is summarized by checkpoints and at the end I have narrowed down the key elements to high quality code.